svevang/rust-tokenize/README.md

 of the tokenizer:

 ```
-$ ./tokenize_linked "Hello this is a test test test of tokens."
+$ ./tokenize_linked "Hello Hello Hello this is a test test test of tokens."

 Hello this is a test of tokens

 ```